- Taste Cape Town's diverse influences on a food tour

 Spend the day exploring the underground limestone chambers of the Cango Caves with one of two guided tour options.
 Choose the Heritage Tour to check out the cave's stalactite and stalagmite formations, as well as remnants of Khoikhoi paintings.
 If you're up for a thrill, take the Adventure Tour instead, which navigates a series of tight squeezes and narrow limestone chimneys.

-Day 8: Bungee Jumping or Tsitsikamma National Park
+Day 8: Bungee Jumping or Hiking in Tsitsikamma National Park

 Day 9: Free Day in Jeffreys Bay